modons/LMR/docs/full_recon.rst

 Performing a full reconstruction
 ********************************

-.. warning:: This section is a WIP
+.. warning:: This section is a work in progress and needs your help!

-To run an experiment, you must edit configuration.
+To run an experiment, you must edit the configuration.
 First, in the LMR code directory, copy the file ``LRM_config_template.py`` to ``LMR_config.py``.
 In ``LMR_config.py``, change the ``SRC_DIR`` variable to the LMR code directory on your machine (i.e. the directory which contains the ``LMR_config_template.py`` file).

-Next, copy ``config_template.yml``, which is under version control, to ``config .yml``, which is not. ::
+Next, copy ``config_template.yml``, which is under version control, to ``config.yml``, which is not. ::

     cp config_template.yml config.yml